plaut/plaut.github.io/fisheye_tutorial/index.md

 Such a model, to which we have made no adaptations to the cylindrical projection and which has not seen any cylindrical images during training, will process the cylindrical image as if it were a perspective image.
 It suffers from the same optical illusion we experienced with the cylindrical image of the Colosseum in Rome, as if the walls of the Colosseum had a constant \$Z\$, even though in 3D space they have a constant \$\\rho\$.

 The monocular 3D object detector outputs the 3D bounding boxes which correspond to a virtual 3D scene which would create the image if it were captured by a pinhole camera.
-It predicts a 3D bounding box of a virtual object at location \$\\left[\\widetilde{X}, \\widetilde{Y}, \\widetilde{Z}\\right]\$, and we know this vector corresponds to the cylindrical coordinates of the real object:
+It predicts a 3D bounding box of a virtual object at location \$\\left[\\widetilde{X}, \\widetilde{Y}, \\widetilde{Z}\\right]\$, and we know how this relates  to the cylindrical coordinates of the real object:
 \$\$\\left[\\begin{matrix}\\widetilde{X}\\\\\\widetilde{Y}\\\\\\widetilde{Z}\\\\\\end{matrix}\\right]=\\left[\\begin{matrix}\\rho\\varphi\\\\Y\\\\\\rho\\\\\\end{matrix}\\right]=\\left[\\begin{matrix}\\sqrt{X^2+Z^2}\\text{atan2}{\\left(X,Z\\right)}\\\\Y\\\\\\sqrt{X^2+Z^2}\\\\\\end{matrix}\\right]\$\$
 The location of the real 3D bounding box in Cartesian coordinates is
 \$\$\\left[\\begin{matrix}X\\\\Y\\\\Z\\\\\\end{matrix}\\right]=\\left[\\begin{matrix}\\rho\\sin{\\varphi}\\\\\\widetilde{Y}\\\\\\rho\\cos{\\varphi}\\\\\\end{matrix}\\right]=\\left[\\begin{matrix}\\widetilde{Z}\\sin{\\left(\\widetilde{X}/\\widetilde{Z}\\right)}\\\\\\widetilde{Y}\\\\\\widetilde{Z}\\cos{\\left(\\widetilde{X}/\\widetilde{Z}\\right)}\\\\\\end{matrix}\\right].\$\$